Lithexf/Seed-splitter/README.md

 ### MineAChunkSeedfinding

-In this project, I use KaptainWutax's seedutils to find good seeds to run for Minecraft 1.16.1 Set-Seed Mine-A-Chunk speedruns.

-My group usually runs co-op, but these seeds can be used for singleplayer aswell.

 ## Installation
 1. Create a new IntelliJ project, with gradle support.
 2. Either use my build.gradle, or add the following to yours: